top of page

 Welcome to Mrs. White's Class

 Hello Everyone!
-Welcome to our class sites.
+Welcome to our class site.
 For those who don't know me, let me introduce myself.
 The 2025-2026 school year is my eighth year teaching at Florence Elementary School.
 I have taught STEAM, Title One, and kindergarten at Florence.
 For the past couple years I have also taught coding camps with Bitterroot Coding for Kids.
 Before working at Florence Elementary, I taught preschool for two years, as well as kindergarten for two years at Corvallis Primary.
 I earned my Bachelors in elementary education at the University of Montana in 2008.

 While attending the university I worked for the Space Grant Consortium where I got to travel to different schools across Montana presenting space science from NASA to K-12 classrooms.
 Before I attended the university, I was in the Marine Corps as a Spanish Linguist for four years.
 I was fortunate to be able to travel to all sorts of places such as Mexico, England and Europe.
 I love learning about new places and I hope your kids do too.